Lentil: Lentil dishes

 In the Indian subcontinent, Fiji, Mauritius, Singapore and the Caribbean, lentil curry is part of the everyday diet, eaten with both rice and roti.
 Boiled lentils and lentil stock are used to thicken most vegetarian curries.
 They are also used as stuffing in dal parathas and puri for breakfast or snacks.
 Lentils are also used in many regional varieties of sweets.
 Lentil flour is used to prepare several different bread varieties, such as papadam.

 They are frequently combined with rice, which has a similar cooking time.
 A lentil and rice dish is referred to in Levantine countries as mujaddara or mejadra.
 In Iran, rice and lentil is served with fried raisin; this dish is called lentil rice (adas polo).
 Rice and lentils are also cooked together in khichdi, a common dish in the Indian subcontinent (India and Pakistan); another dish, kushari, made in Egypt, is considered a national dish.

-Lentils and pasta are another common combination in Middle Eastern cuisine, found in countries like Palestine, Syria, Egypt, Lebanon, among others.
+Lentils and pasta are another common combination in Middle Eastern cuisine, found in countries like Israel, Palestine, Syria, Egypt, Lebanon, among others.

 Lentils are used to prepare an inexpensive and nutritious soup throughout Europe and North and South America, sometimes combined with chicken or pork.
 In Western countries, cooked lentils are often used in salads.
 In Italy, the traditional dish for New Year's Eve is Cotechino served with lentils.

 Lentils are commonly eaten in Ethiopia in a stew-like dish called misir, or misir wot, one of the dishes people eat with Ethiopia's national food, injera flatbread.

 Lentils were a chief part of the diet of ancient Iranians, who consumed lentils daily in the form of a stew poured over rice.